I’ve been making art most of my life, but after retiring from a career in nursing I decided to pursue my passion for painting and writing full time.

 I love to play with paint, to create interesting, beautiful and often whimsical art by combining different shapes, colors, textures and designs.
 My work has evolved considerably in the years I’ve been creating paintings.
 These days, the paintings often have little, if anything, to do with representing anything real and everything with seeing where my experimentation can take me.

-All forms of art are connected to each other, and my latest artistic expressions include three recently published mystery novels having to do with art, history, travel and even a little romance: Painting Lessons: a Bella Sarver Mystery, Brush With Death: a Bella Sarver Mystery, and Paint a Murder: a Bella Sarver Mystery.
-The next in the series, Death on the Danube, is due out before the end of 2019.
+All forms of art–painting, music, writing, sculpture–are connected to each other, and my latest artistic expressions include four recently published mystery novels having to do with art, history, travel and even a little romance: Painting Lessons: a Bella Sarver Mystery, Brush With Death: a Bella Sarver Mystery, and Paint a Murder: a Bella Sarver Mystery, and Death on the Danube: a Bella Sarver Mystery.

-All 3 books are available on Amazon.com in paperback and Kindle versions.
+All 4 books in the Bella Sarver Mystery series are available on Amazon.com in paperback and Kindle versions.